javacc/javacc/docs/tutorials/examples.md

 This section contains some examples to get you started using JavaCC and JJTree.

-Once you have tried out and understood each of these examples, you should take a look at the [example grammars](example-grammars.md), the [grammar repository](http://mindprod.com/jgloss/javacc.html), and more complex examples under the `examples/` directory.
+Once you have tried out and understood each of these examples, you should take a look at the [grammar repository](http://mindprod.com/jgloss/javacc.html), and more complex examples under the `examples/` directory.

 But even with just these examples, you should be able to get started on reasonably complex grammars.